xiangao0904/Motor-Sound-Editor/docs/guide/faq.md

 ## Which audio formats can I assign to tracks?

-The current version supports:
+Supported formats:

 - `wav`
 - `ogg`

 ## Why does the interface show traction, coasting, and brake if only traction and brake curves are editable?

-The preview system exposes three simulator states, but the current authoring model stores only dedicated traction and brake curve sets.
-In the current version, coasting still previews through the traction-side curves.
+The preview system offers three simulator states.
+The project stores traction and brake curve sets, and coasting previews through the traction curves.

 ## Can I preview multiple tracks at the same time?